pcolt/react-scraper/README.md

 A single-page app that shows a list of the most followed repositories about **climatechange** and other topics right now available on Git Hub.
 This is also my final project for the Helsinki University's [Full Stack Open course](https://fullstackopen.com/en/).

-The data is scraped with a separate [application](https://github.com/pcolt/playwright-scraper) and stored in a database on the cloud.
-The scraping service can by fired to update the date after login from the single-page app.
+The data is scraped with a separate [microservice application](https://github.com/pcolt/playwright-scraper) and stored in a database on the cloud.
+The scraping service can by fired for updates from the main app after login authentication using pub/sub communication.

-Both the applications are deployed to the internet with [Fly.io](https://fly.io) and an on-line version is visible [here](https://react-node-scraper.fly.dev/).
+Both the applications are deployed to the internet and an on-line version is visible [here](https://react-node-scraper.fly.dev/).

 <!-- ![App screenshot](/public/react-express-1.png "App screenshot") -->
 <div >